oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/investigate-recall/investigate-recall.md

-# Lab 1: Decide Whether to Open the Case: Shape the Recall Evidence with JSON
+# Lab 1: Keep Recall Reports and Case Decisions Together with JSON

 ## Introduction

-Kevin's first question is simple: “Do we have enough evidence to open the B-482 case, and what could this mean for returns?”
-He has a report from a source application, not a clean spreadsheet, and he needs the decision to remain traceable after the team starts acting.
+Kevin's first question is simple: “Do we have enough information to open the B-482 case, and what could this mean for returns?”
+The HeatPro quality-monitoring application sent the case report as JSON.
+It contains the batch, reported symptoms, and workflow state.
+Kevin needs to record the decision in the same system before the team starts acting.

-David's design is to keep the incoming report as JSON beside the operational recall records.
-The flexible report can retain its observations and workflow fields, while SQL connects the fields that matter to products, component lots, stores, shipments, and exposure.
-Nothing needs to be copied into a separate document system before the investigation begins.
+David keeps the application report as native JSON alongside the records the recall team already uses, such as product, component-lot, store, shipment, and customer-exposure records.
+Oracle AI Database keeps the original report.
+The team can pull the details it needs from that report and connect them to those records.

+JSON also handles details that vary from one report or complaint to the next.
+One may include an odor observation, another an early-shutoff note or a supplier certificate.
+A fixed relational table would need a new column whenever the application adds a new kind of detail.
+The investigation can start without first converting the report into a spreadsheet or separate document.

-Tim implements that design.
-He shows Kevin how native JSON preserves the report, how `JSON_VALUE` and `JSON_TABLE` expose the evidence SQL needs, and how `JSON_TRANSFORM` changes the workflow state without rebuilding the document.
-In the tasks, Tim opens the case and verifies the scope from the same database.
+This is why the lab starts with JSON.
+Tim shows Kevin how Oracle AI Database stores application JSON, queries it with SQL, and updates only the workflow fields that change.
+He uses `JSON_VALUE` and `JSON_TABLE` to read the report, and `JSON_TRANSFORM` to open the case without rebuilding the document.
+The tasks then check the scope in the same database.

-By the end of the lab, Kevin has a traceable open case for `B-482`: 120 affected stores, 2,400 units, 600 potentially exposed customers, 25 component batches, and 25 supplier sites.
-That decision becomes the evidence base for David's next design step.
+By the end of the lab, Kevin has an open case record for `B-482` with:

+- 120 affected stores
+- 2,400 units
+- 600 potentially exposed customers
+- 25 component batches
+- 25 supplier sites

+That decision gives David the data for the next design step.

 Estimated Time: 10 minutes